Can Foreigners Buy Property in Bali?

 - Can open Indonesian business bank accounts

-Setup cost: approximately $2,000–5,000 USD through a reputable legal firm.
-Annual compliance: accounting, tax filing, and company secretarial obligations typically cost $500–1,500/year depending on activity level.
+Setup cost: approximately $2,000 to $5,000 USD through a reputable legal firm.
+Annual compliance: accounting, tax filing, and company secretarial obligations typically cost $500 to $1,500 per year depending on activity level.

 Payment Methods